Chesapeake Bay Foundation Website

 Discovery

-First, we audited the existing content, user experience, technology, analytics, and the peer landscape.
-We also conducted a series of stakeholder interviews to gain an internal perspective about the current state and their vision for the new website.
-The learnings from these discovery activities were summarized in a creative brief which defined the goals, opportunities, and vision for the redesign.
+First, we completed a series of audits reviewing the existing content, user experience, technology, analytics, and peer landscape.
+We also conducted stakeholder interviews to gain an internal perspective about the current state and vision for the new website.
+These learnings were summarized in a creative brief which defined the goals, opportunities, and vision for the redesign.

 Website & Project Goals: